solo-io/gloo-docs/gloo/docs/gloo_routing/virtual_services/security/jwt/access_control.md

 You should now have an encoded JWT token in the "Encoded" box.
 Copy it and save to to a file called `token.jwt`

+{{% notice note %}}
+ You may have noticed **jwt.io** complaining about an invalid signature in the bottom left corner.
+This is fine because we don't need the public key to create an encoded JWT.
+ If you'd like to resolve the invalid signature, under the "VERIFY SIGNATURE" section, paste the output of `openssl rsa -pubout -in private-key.pem` to the bottom box (labeled "Public Key")
+{{% /notice %}}

 This is how it should look like (click to enlarge):